DoubleDome/gtm/README.md

 1. Enter a destination folder
 1. Enter files to be cleaned out after cloning (follows mini-match standards), comma delimited
 1. Would you like to clone another? *(repeat step 1)*
-1. Enter the remote git address where your files will be commited.

-Once you respond 'no' you will be prompted for a remote git url to push your new project to.
+1. Once you respond 'no' to prompt you will be asked for a remote git url to push your new project to.
+This step is optional.

 ### Generating from a registry